-Support for other special projects and programs is made possible by interest from endowments [click here for more information on endowments] and grants from other city, state, federal, university, corporate, foundation, and private sources as well as individual donations and expendable interest from endowments.
+Support for other special projects and programs is made possible by interest from grants from other city, state, federal, university, corporate, foundation, and private sources as well as individual donations and expendable interest from endowments.

-Michigan State University Museum is a 501(c) 3 organization and contributions to the museum’s Michigan Traditional Arts Program qualify for tax-deductible charitable contributions as well as recognition in Michigan State University’s gift honoraries.
+Michigan State University is a 501(c) 3 organization and contributions to the Michigan Traditional Arts Program qualify for tax-deductible charitable contributions as well as recognition in Michigan State University’s gift honoraries.

-Individuals and groups interested in supporting the activities of the Michigan Traditional Arts Program can find out more by contacting Marsha MacDowell, MTAP Director, at (517) 290-5195 or email@example.com.
+For more information about supporting the activities of the Michigan Traditional Arts Program, contact Marsha MacDowell at (517) 353-5526 or firstname.lastname@example.org.